bthate/obj/README.rst

 basic usage is this::

->>> from kmd.obj import Object
+>>> from obj import Object
 >>> o = Object()
 >>> o.key = "value"
 >>> o.key
 >>> 'value'

-objects try to mimic a dictionary while trying to be an object with normal attribute access as well. hidden methods are provided, the methods are factored out into functions like get, items, keys, register, set, update and values.
+Objects try to mimic a dictionary while trying to be an object with normal attribute access as well. hidden methods are provided, the methods are factored out into functions like get, items, keys, register, set, update and values.

 load/save from/to disk::

->>> from kmd.obj import Object, load, save
+>>> from obj import Object, load, save
 >>> o = Object()
 >>> o.key = "value"
 >>> p = save(o)